 Candidates must file for graduation TWO SEMESTERS prior to the date of graduation.
-Graduation Application forms are available at Admissions and Records, Lassen Hall or online at www.csus.edu/registrar/forms/index.html.
+Graduation Application forms are available at the Office of the University Registrar, Lassen Hall or online at www.csus.edu/registrar/forms/index.html.

 Note: A second bachelor’s degree cannot be awarded in the same major nor in any closely-related field.

 Attendance is defined as enrollment in at least one semester or two quarters in each calendar year.
-Once catalog rights are established, absence related to an approved educational leave or for attendance at another accredited* institution is not to be considered an interruption, providing the above attendance criteria are met and the absence does not exceed two years.**
+Once catalog rights are established, absence related to an approved educational leave or for attendance at another accredited1 institution is not to be considered an interruption, providing the above attendance criteria are met and the absence does not exceed two years.2

 While catalog rights hold degree requirements, they do not shield students from changes in prerequisites required in a given course.
 Prerequisite requirements, which all students must follow, are those stated in course descriptions in the current catalog.
 The only exceptions to this are in cases in which the addition of course prerequisites also increases the number of units required in the major and minor.
 In these cases, students are encouraged to meet current course prerequisites, but are not required to do so.